 What family members may be included under my U visa application?

-All U visa petitioners may also included their spouse and children.
+All U visa petitioners may also include their spouse and children.
 If you are under 21 years old, you may additionally petition on behalf of parents and unmarried siblings who are under the age of 18.

 What is a U visa certification form?